AlessandroFormaggioni/Transcriptomic_Uni_project/Pipeline.md

 bowtie2-build cdhit_ouput.fasta indexed_ref
 bowtie2 -x ../../cdhit/indexed_ref/references -1 sp1_pr1 -2 sp1_pr2 -S mapped_sp1.sam    > alignment_rate
 ```
-The results of the mapping for each sample
+The results of the mapping for each sample.
+The pair ends reads align discordantly when during the mappping they do not maintain the distance that has been set during the sequencing porcess.

 | Sample | Al. conc. | Al. discord. | overall all. |
 | ------ | --------- | ------------ | ------------ |